DavKato/svelte-i-pack/README.md

 ---

-Both of those works, but I would say this package works really well with utility-first style.
+Both works, but using utility-first css should be slightly optimal.

 By configuring Tailwind.css correctly you can eliminate the small overhead caused by :global-ing styles.